oldpride/tpsup/python3/lib/tpsup/readme.txt

 exectools.py
     exectools.py compiles code at run time.
-    the caller need to pass the namespace, globals(), to the module; so that when the compiled code is executed, it can access the caller's objects. eg,
+    this module runs in the caller's namespace (frame), globals() and locals(), by default; so that when the compiled code is executed, it can access the caller's namespace. eg,
         test_code = ' 1+1 == 2'
         import tpsup.exectools
-        tpsup.exectools.eval_block(test_code, globals(), locals())
+        tpsup.exectools.eval_block(test_code)
         # the last step pass the caller's namespace (all objects) to the module
-    being able to access caller's objects is a double edge sword. it is dangerous because the module could pollute the caller's namespace. it is convenient because the module can access the caller's objects. for this reason, we mainly use it for testing purpose, only in the caller module's main() function.
+    being able to access caller's objects is a double edge sword. it is dangerous because the module could pollute the caller's namespace: only globals(), not locals(). it is convenient because the module can access the caller's objects. for this reason, we mainly use it for testing purpose (wrapped in tpsup.testtools), only in the caller module's main() function.

 modtools.py
-    modtools.py compiles code also compiles code at run time. it dynamically creates a module (dynamic dedicate namespace). but the caller does not pass the namespace, globals(), to the module.
+    modtools.py compiles code also compiles code at run time. it dynamically creates a module (a dynamic dedicate namespace). but the caller does not pass the namespace, globals(), to the module.
     Therefore, the module cannot access caller's objects.
     If the new module needs the caller's objects (namespace), the caller has